grimmpp/home-assistant-eltako/docs/telegram-analysis/readme.md

     telegram_log_filename: enocean_telegrams.jsonl  # if set, telegrams are additionally written into this file
     telegram_log_format: jsonl                      # jsonl (default) or csv
     telegram_log_max_file_size_mb: 10               # rotates the file when the size is exceeded
+    telegram_log_rotate_days: 7                     # ... or when its oldest telegram is older than this
     telegram_log_backup_count: 3                    # number of rotated files to keep (file.1 ... file.3)
     telegram_log_include_polling: False             # True: log bus polling telegrams (FAM14) as well
     telegram_log_decode_eep: True                   # decode telegrams of known devices with their EEP